Robust Parameter Estimation for the Lee-Carter Family: A Probabilistic Principal Component Approach

-In the model, $a_x$ measures the average level of the log mortality rate over time for age group $x$ and the time index $k_t$ is a time-specific parameter which indicates the overall mortality level at time $t$ for the whole population of study.
-Strong empirical evidence suggests that the overall mortality rate is decreasing, thus $k_t$ normally follows a downwards trend.
-The age-specific parameter $b_x$ measures the sensitivity of $y_{x,t}$ with respect to the time index $k_t$, for example, a large $b_x$ implies that the log mortality rate for age $x$ declines relatively slowly in response to the decline of $k_t$. $\varepsilon_{x,t}$ is a zero-mean error term which is often assumed to be normally distributed.
-Two constraints $\sum_x b_x=1$ and $\sum_t k_t=0$ are usually imposed to avoid the identification issue.
+In this model, $a_x$ reflects the average level of the log mortality rate over time for age group $x$, while the time index $k_t$ is a time-specific parameter describing the overall mortality level at time $t$ for the studied population.
+Empirical evidence suggests the overall mortality rate is decreasing, hence $k_t$ usually follows a downward trend.
+The age-specific parameter $b_x$ measures the sensitivity of $y_{x,t}$ with respect to $k_t$.
+For example, a large $b_x$ implies the log mortality rate for age $x$ declines relatively slowly in response to the decline of $k_t$. $\varepsilon_{x,t}$ is a zero-mean error term, often assumed to be normally distributed.
+The constraints $\sum_x b_x=1$ and $\sum_t k_t=0$ are typically imposed to avoid identification issues.